-Latest medical research and results shows Obesity is considered as one of the five top conditions that is leading to death globally.
+Latest medical research and results show obesity is one of the five top conditions that are leading to death globally.
 Some of the alarming facts from WHO revealed that the worldwide prevalence of obesity nearly tripled between 1975 and 2016.
 In 2016, more than 1.9 billion adults aged 18 years and older were overweight.
 Of these, over 650 million adults were obese.

 Overweight and obesity are linked to more deaths worldwide than being underweight.

 Globally there are more people who are obese than underweight.
 This occurs in every region except parts of sub-Saharan Africa and Asia.
 Excessive body weight is associated with various diseases and conditions, particularly cardiovascular diseases, diabetes mellitus type 2, obstructive sleep apnea, certain types of cancer, osteoarthritis and asthma.
 As a result, obesity has been found to reduce life expectancy.

 The causes of weight gain are many.
 It is very important to know the actual cause of weight gain in order to plan for a long term weight management program.
 At an individual level, a combination of excessive food energy intake and a lack of physical activity is in most cases the reason for obesity.
 A limited number of cases are due primarily to genetics, medical reasons, or psychiatric illness.
 In contrast, increasing rates of obesity at a societal level are felt to be due to an easily accessible and palatable diet, increased reliance on cars, and mechanized manufacturing.

 Societies become increasingly reliant on energy-dense, big portions, and fast-food meals, the association between fast-food consumption and obesity becomes more concerning.